 Although these applications underscore the wide-ranging benefits of AI-such as increased speed, higher accuracy, and broader financial inclusion-they also bring inherent risks.
-A comparative analysis of perceptions around AI adoption reveals that stakeholders recognize strong benefits in efficiency and precision but remain cautious about transparency, ethical rise, and potential bias.
-For instance, while speed and accuracy are perceived to be highly be taken and concerns about fairness, interpretability, and ethical misuse are also significant.
+A comparative analysis of perceptions around AI adoption reveals that stakeholders recognize strong benefits in efficiency and precision but remain cautious about transparency, ethical risks, and potential bias.
+For instance, while speed and accuracy are perceived to be highly beneficial, concerns about fairness, interpretability, and ethical misuse are also significant.

-These real-world cases emphasize the dual-edged nature of AI in finance: while it provides remarkable enhancements in performance and innovation, its deployated must be carefully guided by ethical considerations and regulatory oversight to ensure responsible and equitable outcomes.
+These real-world cases emphasize the dual-edged nature of AI in finance: while it provides remarkable enhancements in performance and innovation, its deployment must be carefully guided by ethical considerations and regulatory oversight to ensure responsible and equitable outcomes.

-Figure 14 Comparative Chart Showing Perceived Benefits and Risks of AI in Financial Services.
+Perceived Benefits vs Risks of AI Adoption in Finance